Well Done to all 2025 Beyond Newcastle participants!

 The 55km route travels along the River Tyne to Wylam, where runners cross over the River Tyne and follow back along the river to Derwenthaugh Marina.
 At the Marina, the route turns and follows along the River Derwent.
 On reaching High Spen, runners head into Chopwell Woods and on to Lintzford, before dropping into the Derwent Valley, heading back along the Derwent Walk and meeting the River Tyne again.
 For the final section, runners follow the river back to the finish point on the West path of the Swing Bridge, finishing on the Newcastle side.
 Claim your bragging rights here!

-Enter on our booking partner
+Enter via our booking partner.

 For the 25km route, runners start on the Swing Bridge and travel along the River Tyne.
 The route then crosses the Scotswood Bridge and heads back on the other side until it meets the Derwent River and then loops around Derwent Walk Country Park.
 Runners then head back along the opposite side of the Derwent River to the point where it meets the River Tyne, then follow the river to the West path of the Swing Bridge.
 Runners finish on the Newcastle side - perfect for a post run celebrations with plenty of options for food and drinks (and transport home).